 Do you accept the health risks associated with smoking?

 Yes.
-We accept there are serious health risks associated with smoking tobacco.
-For that reason we do not promote or encourage smoking.
+Forest EU accepts there are serious health risks associated with smoking tobacco and does not, through its campaigning activities, seek to promote or encourage it.
 We also support that proper information on health risks is made available to consumers.
 We do however believe that in a free society adults should be allowed to make informed choices without excessive restrictions and if adults choose to smoke that is a matter for them not politicians or unelected regulators.

 Are you listed in the EU Transparency Register?